If you are age 8 to 17, then

 Also, if your child has any special needs that we should be aware of prior to the flight please let us know what those requirements are and if at all possible we will try our best to accommodate your child, but remember our first priority is safety.

 There will be several airplanes flying the kids and the event will conclude after about 3 hours.
 There is always the possibility that changing weather conditions will cause delays or a cancellation of the flights.
-This year there is also the possibility that the President's travel plans could cause restrictions to general aviation flying on relatively short notice.
+There is also the possibility that the President's travel plans could cause restrictions to general aviation flying on relatively short notice.
 This web site will display any decisions that are made before 7:00am.
 After that hour the flight decisions will be made at the airport.
-There is no "rain date".
-Our next Young Eagles event will likely be in April 2018.
+The "rain date" will be Sunday, June 3rd.

 When you arrive at the airport all parents/guardians must fill out and sign the waiver agreement and flight registration record forms.
 These MUST be signed by a parent or guardian.
 Blank forms will be available at the registration desk at our base of operations.

 On flight day passengers should dress casually but neatly.
 Bring a sweater or light jacket.
 Wear non-skid shoes.
 Eat lightly, at home, before you come.